 This dreaded, seemingly trick question will no longer be difficult to answer in job interviews.

-Most job candidates are familiar with the “What’s your biggest weakness?” interview question, but few feel equipped to answer it with confidence.
+Most job candidates are familiar with the “What is your greatest weakness?” interview question, but few feel equipped to answer it with confidence.

-The next time you’re asked the stress-inducing question in an interview, use these tips to provide a powerful response.
+The next time you’re asked the stress-inducing question in an interview, use these tips to provide a powerful response to discuss your weaknesses for interviews.

 Avoid faux weaknesses.